oracle/weblogic-monitoring-exporter/README.md

  - A [separate process](#sidecar) that is run alongside a server instance.
 You supply the configuration to such a process with a PUT command, as described below.
 [WebLogic Server Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator/) versions 3.2 and later have special support for the exporter in this form.

-   - If you are running operator-managed WebLogic Server domains in Kubernetes, adding the [`monitoringExporter`](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md) configuration element in the domain resource enables the Monitoring Exporter.
-For an example, see https://github.com/oracle/weblogic-kubernetes-operator/blob/main/operator/src/test/resources/oracle/kubernetes/weblogic/domain/model/domain-sample-3.yaml.
-   - To use the Monitoring Exporter with Prometheus, see the directions [here](https://blogs.oracle.com/weblogicserver/post/using-prometheus-and-grafana-to-monitor-weblogic-server-on-kubernetes).
+For more information, see [Use the Monitoring Exporter with WebLogic Kubernetes Operator](#use-the-monitoring-exporter-with-weblogic-kubernetes-operator).

 ## Configuration
 Here is an example `yaml` file configuration: